 She has co-lead the 18-piece Divergence Jazz Orchestra as resident composer, conductor and co-leader since 2012.
-Newer current ensembles include improvised duo For This Moment with Keyna Wilkins and The Truth Seekers; a new originals quintet with Hannah James, Andrew Scott, Will Gilbert and Cameron Reid.
+Newer current ensembles include improvised duo For This Moment with Keyna Wilkins and The Truth Seekers; a new originals quintet with Hannah James, Andrew Scott, Will Gilbert and Mike Quigley.
 Cave works with other jazz orchestras and ensembles around Australia as guest musical director and commissioned composer/arranger.
 Cave teaches saxophone and jazz ensemble performance in Sydney, and has her own teaching studio in the suburb of Balmain.

 Cave has established herself as a top-level composer, arranger and conductor in contemporary Australian jazz

 – John McBeath, The Australian

 Cave began her professional musical life as a young jazz saxophonist in Canberra, where she studied saxophone with John Mackey and jazz arranging and composition with Miroslav Bukovsky at the ANU School of Music, graduating in 2006 with first class honours.
 She was awarded the Peter and Lena Karmel Memorial Prize and Bernhard Neumann Memorial Prize for the most outstanding graduate of the ANU School of Music that year.
 Cave moved to Sydney in 2008 to study a Master of Music (composition) at the Sydney Conservatorium of Music with Bill Motzing, and was the recipient of a two-year University of Sydney Postgraduate Award Scholarship.